What features are on your roadmap?

 Does Mimestream work offline?

-Yes, Mimestream works when offline.
+Mimestream works offline with your most recent messages.
 You can read, delete, archive, file, and send messages as you normally would when online, and the changes will sync to the server when you go back online.
 This architecture also gives you instantaneous interactions when you are on a slow or high-latency connection (like on an airplane).

 What happens if I stop using Mimestream?